Year in Review

 “Greater Sum’s subject matter experts were wonderful sources of advice and encouragement throughout the year.
 They answered nitty-gritty questions from how to prepare for fundraising meetings and events to how to orient new staff to how to choose the best software. -Dorothy Tegeler, Asylum Seeker Advocacy Project

 I've learned a lot about start-ups in my first year with The Greater Sum Foundation.
-During my first month, you would find me surreptitiously Googling terminology on my phone. ("MVPs?
+During my first month, you might have found me surreptitiously Googling terminology on my phone. ("MVPs?
 Surely he’s not talking about baseball.")
 The experience has been a valuable lesson in empathy with the nonprofit founders we serve.

-In 2018, our work helped organizations like Asylum Seeker Advocacy Project, Digital Harbor Foundation, Trans Student Educational Resources, and WVU Land Use & Sustainable Development Law Clinic to increase their impact, solving significant problems in new and innovative ways.
+In 2018, we helped the Asylum Seeker Advocacy Project, Digital Harbor Foundation, Trans Student Educational Resources, and WVU Land Use & Sustainable Development Law Clinic increase their ability to solve significant problems in new and innovative ways.

-As we review applications for our 2019 cohort, I’m awed by the potential of early-stage nonprofits to bring about positive change in our focus areas of education, health, environment, and community building.
-There's great need for the services we provide, and we want to increase our impact by providing funding, mentoring, and professional development opportunities to a greater number of nonprofits.
+As I review applications for our 2019 cohort, I’m awed by the potential of early-stage nonprofits to bring about positive change in our focus areas of education, health, environment, and community building.
+Our services are clearly needed; we want to increase our impact by providing funding, mentoring, and professional development opportunities to a greater number of nonprofits.

 Thank you for taking a look at what we've built so far and what we have planned for next year.
-The vision of The Greater Sum is that we can help identify promising practices in the nonprofit sector and connect caring citizens with those early-stage organizations whose work most deserves our amplification efforts.
+Our goal is to identify promising, early-stage practices in the nonprofit sector whose work most deserves our amplification efforts and connect them with caring citizens who can make that happen.

-As we begin a second year of service, much of our work will focus on developing pathways that connect those who wish to help with meaningful work that taps into their talents.
-Thank you to those who have donated, volunteered, and opened your networks.
+As we begin a second year of service, we’ll work to connect those who wish to help with meaningful work that taps into their talents.
+Thank you to all who have donated, volunteered, and opened your networks.
 Every five-minute favor has contributed to this year's impact.
 The whole is indeed greater than the sum of the parts.